Subscribe to receive all the latest updates from Tomedes.

 Depending on whom you ask, the median annual income for full-time translators in the US falls somewhere between $40,000 and $43,000.
 But this median represents a vast range of incomes, with outliers in the six-figure range.
 According to Indeed.com, the average pay in the US for a translator works out to $3,577 per month.

 What makes the difference between an ordinary and extraordinary income?

 Let’s consider the question of average and potential earnings mathematically.
 Most translators cover between 400-600 words per hour for a job of average difficulty.
-This works out to 2,000-3,000 words per day, or 400-600 thousand words per year (with weekends and some vacation time).
+This works out to 2,000-3,000 words per day, or 400,000-600,000 words per year (with weekends and some vacation time).
 At $0.10 per word, a full-time annual income comes out to around $50,000.

 In the end, a high quality product justifies a high rate.
 Education, experience, efficiency, cost of living, and self-confidence should all factor into the value of your work.
-Don’t let stubborn clients bully you or ridiculously cheap competition intimidate you; self-deprecation is the freelance’s most common (and easily avoidable) mistake!
+Don’t let stubborn clients bully you or ridiculously cheap competition intimidate you; self-deprecation is the freelancer’s most common (and most easily avoidable) mistake!

 We originally wrote this article back in 2013, so figured it was time for an update.
 The world of translation has moved on over the past six or so years and translation salaries have grown.